codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

 group: administration
 toc: true
 ---
 As a user, you can generate or update Git personal tokens required for authentication when these have expired or are invalid.
-The Git personal token is a user-specific personal access token per provisioned runtime, and is required to authenticate Git-based actions per runtime in CSDP.
+The Git personal token is a user-specific personal access token per provisioned runtime, and is required to authenticate Git-based actions per runtime in Codefresh.

-If OAuth2 authorization has been set up by your admin, you can authorize GitHub access using OAuth2.
+If your admin has set up authentication with OAuth2, you can authorize access to GitHub using OAuth2.
-Alternatively, you can always generate a personal access token from GitHub and then add the same.
+Alternatively, you can always generate a personal access token from GitHub and then add the same to Codefresh to authorize access.

-> You can use the same token for multiple runtimes, if you need access to more than one runtime.
+> If you need access to more than one runtime, you can use the same token for multiple runtimes.
-You must however authorize GitHub access or add the personal access token for each runtime.
+You must however authorize GitHub access or add the personal access token individually for each runtime.

 ### Git personal token permissions